tektoncd/triggers/docs/eventlisteners.md

 ### ServiceType

+The `serviceType` field is deprecated.
+Consider using `Resources` field.

 The `serviceType` field is optional.
 EventListener sinks are exposed via [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
 By default, the serviceType is `ClusterIP` which means any pods running in the